-Core Capability 12 Chemical Events Component 12.1 Capacity to detect and respond to chemical events of national and international public health concern Indicator 12.1.1 Mechanisms are established and functioning for detection, alert and response to chemical emergencies
+Core Capability 12 Chemical Events Component 12.1 Capacity to detect and respond to chemical events of national and international public health concern Indicator 12.1.1 Mechanisms are established and functioning for detection, alert and response to chemical emergencies that may constitute a public health event of international concern

-- 12.1.1.1 Have experts 102 been identified for public health assessment and response to chemical incidents? - 12.1.1.2 Are national policies or plans in place for chemical event surveillance, alert 103 and response? - 12.1.1.3 Do national authorities responsible for chemical events, have a designated focal point for coordination 104 and communication with the ministry of health and/or the IHR National Focal Point? - 12.1.1.4 Do coordination 105 mechanisms with relevant sectors exist for surveillance and timely response to chemical events? - 12.1.1.5 Have functional coordination mechanisms with relevant sectors been implemented for surveillance and timely response to chemical events? - 12.1.1.6 Is surveillance in place for chemical events, intoxication or poisonings? - 12.1.1.7 Has a list of priority chemical events/syndromes that may constitute a potential public health event of national and international concern been identified? - 12.1.1.8 Is there an inventory of major hazard sites and facilities that could be a source of chemical public health emergencies (e.g. chemical installation and toxic waste sites)? - 12.1.1.9 Has a national chemical profile 106 been developed? - 12.1.1.10 Are manuals and SOPs for rapid assessment, case management and control of chemical events available and disseminated? - 12.1.1.11 Is there timely and systematic information exchange between appropriate chemical units 107, surveillance units and other relevant sectors about urgent chemical events and potential chemical risks? - 12.1.1.12 Is there an emergency response plan that defines the roles and responsibilities of relevant agencies in place for chemical emergencies? - 12.1.1.13 Has laboratory capacity or access to laboratory capacity been established to confirm priority chemical events? - 12.1.1.14 Has a chemical event response plan been tested through occurrence of real event or through a simulation exercise and updated as needed? - 12.1.1.15 Is there (are there) an adequately resourced Poison Centre(s) in place 108? - 12.1.1.16 Have country experiences and findings regarding chemical events and risks of national and international concern been shared with the global community?
+- 12.1.1.1 Have experts 107 been identified for public health assessment and response to chemical incidents? - 12.1.1.2 Are national policies or plans in place for chemical event surveillance, alert and response? - 12.1.1.3 Do national authorities responsible for chemical events have a designated focal point for coordination and communication with the ministry of health and/or the IHR National Focal Point? - 12.1.1.4 Do coordination mechanisms with relevant sectors exist for surveillance and timely response to chemical events? - 12.1.1.5 Have functional coordination mechanisms with relevant sectors been implemented for surveillance and timely response to chemical events? - 12.1.1.6 Is surveillance in place for chemical events, intoxication or poisonings? - 12.1.1.7 Has a list of priority chemical events/syndromes that may constitute a potential public health event of national and international concern been identified? - 12.1.1.8 Is there an inventory of major hazard sites and facilities that could be a source of chemical public health emergencies (e.g. chemical installation and toxic waste sites)? - 12.1.1.9 Has a national chemical profile been developed? - 12.1.1.10a Are there manuals and SOPs for rapid assessment, case management and control of chemical events? - 12.1.1.10b Have manuals and SOPs for rapid assessment, case management and control of chemical events been disseminated? - 12.1.1.11 Is there timely and systematic information exchange between appropriate chemical units , surveillance units and other relevant sectors about urgent chemical events and potential chemical risks? - 12.1.1.12 Is there an emergency response plan that defines the roles and responsibilities of relevant agencies in place for chemical emergencies? - 12.1.1.13 Has laboratory capacity or access to laboratory capacity been established to confirm priority chemical events? - 12.1.1.14a Has a chemical event response plan been tested through occurrence of real event or through a simulation exercise? - 12.1.1.14b Has a chemical event response plan been updated as needed? - 12.1.1.15 Is there (are there) an adequately resourced Poison Centre(s) in place 113? - 12.1.1.16 Have country experiences and findings regarding chemical events and risks of national and international concern been shared with the global community?